Reform

 The FCC, which represents large media, is revoking Net neutrality, in what amounts to an assault on consumers even a threat to free speech.
 In addition, we know that US covert agencies routinely shape media.

-We need to assure that adequate information necessary for responsible citizenship is reliable and widely available.
+We need to assure that adequate information necessary for democracy and responsible citizenship is reliable and widely available.
 When media lies, there should be consequences.
 How did Rupert Murdoch come to own the Republican party and its megaphone, the right-wing noise machine ?

 When corporations concentrate or even become monopolies, there is the potential for abuse.
 The fewer participants in a market, the more there is a need for regulation.
 Media has become too concentrated and it is a clear and present danger for democracy.
 Corporate media should NOT be part of the election process.
 Provide free public facilities for political speech, and prohibit commercial political advertising.